/product/models.py

 ...

-And tons of code implemented before take time to refactor.
-Would you add more field like uuid
+And there are tons of code implemented previously that would take time to refactor.
+Would you add another field like uuid and then go fix, add, and delete old logic???

-NOOOOOOOOOOOOOOO! imma lazy guy.
-And i impl like this.
+NOOOOOOOOOOOOOOO!
+I'm a lazy guy.
+So I implemented it like this.

 import uuid